-5.B.10 For Emission Point AA-002, the permittee shall demonstrate continuous compliance with the emission limits, specified in Condition 3.B.5, by establishing the maximum operating load to be monitored by the operating load monitors or steam generation monitors.
+5.B.8 For Emission Points AA-001 and AA-002, the permittee shall demonstrate continuous compliance with all emission limits specified in Condition 3.B.7 by establishing the maximum operating load to be monitored by the heat input monitor or steam generation monitor.

-The permittee must establish the maximum operating load by conducting a performance test required by Condition 5.B.5 at representative operating load conditions while burning the type of fuel (or mixture of fuels) that has the highest content of chlorine, mercury, and TSM (if opting to comply with the TSM alternative standard).
+The permittee must establish the maximum operating load by conducting a performance test required by Condition 5.B.3 at representative operating load conditions while burning the type of fuel (or mixture of fuels) that has the highest content of chlorine, mercury, and TSM (if opting to comply with the TSM alternative standard).

-The permittee shall collect either operating load or steam generation data every fifteen (15) minutes during the entire period of a performance test, determine the hourly average operating load or steam generation rate by computing the hourly averages using all of the 15-minute readings taken during a performance test, and determine the highest hourly average established during the performance test.
-The resulting operating limit shall be established by multiplying the highest hourly average by 1.1 (i.e. 110 percent).
+The permittee shall collect either heat input or steam generation data every fifteen (15) minutes during the entire period of a performance test, determine the hourly average heat input or steam generation rate by computing the hourly averages using all of the 15-minute readings taken during a performance test, and determine the highest hourly average established during the performance test.
+The resulting operating limit shall be established by multiplying the highest hourly average by 1.1 (i.e., 110 percent).